Nextiva / Blog / VoIP

 Dialpad phone system

-Top features: Real-time call transcription, AI-powered sentiment analysis, live agent coaching tools, and integrations with popular CRMs.
+Top features: Real-time transcription, live sentiment analysis, and Google Workspace integrations.

 Pricing: Dialpad provides three main pricing tiers (billed annually):